iliana-marquez/diana-vizvary/README.md

     - MrDafoe / Palm Clup: Coursive main titles to share an almost handwritte communication with the users.
     - Oswald: Block main titles to present Dianas musical approach.
-    - Poopins: General content presented with a wide easy to read font that allows the conversation between the user and Dianas insightful thoughts.
+    - Poopins: General content presented with a wide easy to read font that facilitates clear and engaging communication of Diana's insights with the user. a
     ![alt text](image-1.png)

-- Wireframes:

-    - Home Page Wireframe
-    - About Page Wireframe
-    - Coaching Page Wireframe

 ### Features